 Side-impact collisions are sometimes called “T-bone” collisions because the two vehicles hit one another in a way that forms the shape of the letter T. This is another type of accident in which drivers and passengers may be severely injured when the side of one vehicle is impacted by the front or rear of a fixed object or other vehicles.

 Sideswipe collisions occur when the sides of two parallel vehicles touch one another in a “swiping” motion.
 This type of collision is less likely to cause serious injury unless there are additional factors involved, such as a loss of driver control, excessive speed, vehicle rollover, or collision with additional vehicles or objects).

 Causes of Kentucky Car Accidents

 As is true nation-wide, the most common causes of car accidents have remained fairly consistent.
-A large majority of crashes, particularly those resulting in serious injury or fatality, have one of the following as a root cause: speeding, driving under the influence of drugs or alcohol, driving while tired, and distracted driving.
+A large majority of motor vehicle accidents, particularly those resulting in serious injury or fatality, have one of the following as a root cause: speeding, driving under the influence of drugs or alcohol, driving while tired, and distracted driving.
 Inclement weather also can play a role in accidents, but dangerous weather condition crashes too often occur because someone is driving unsafely for conditions.

-Rhoads & Rhoads personal injury lawyers have been protecting the rights of the injured throughout Western Kentucky for over 45 years.
+Rhoads & Rhoads personal injury lawyers have been protecting the rights of the injured throughout Western Kentucky and surrounding areas for over 45 years.
 We work closely with experienced expert witnesses, those who reconstruct accidents, medical doctors, insurance companies and other subject-area experts who are equipped to support your case.
 We do a thorough investigation of every accident, identifying any witnesses and collecting all evidence.
 It is our goal to help you recover the compensation that you need to get through this difficult time, including damages for: